coltongrainger/internships/README.md

 > Basic understanding of programming languages such as Python.
 Basic understanding of controlled vocabularies and metadata schemas.
 Basic understanding of XML and HTML markup languages.
 Experience with database query languages such as SQL.
 Familiarity with digital provenance concepts.
 Ability to interact with mentors and peers in a manner that supports collaboration and inquiry.
 Ability to work with diverse staff.
 Good problem solving skills.
 Good oral and written communication skills.
 Willingness to learn and use computing tools and programs.
 Overt curiosity to explore new things.

 #### project on climate models

+[My statement for SIParCS climate models](statements/siparcs-climate-models.md.pdf), and a project description:

 > Applying Machine Learning to Maximize Information Extraction from Imperfect Climate Models
 >